AdemBendjama/MangaPunch/README.md

 - **User Authentication**: Users can sign up for an account and log in to access personalized features such as adding manga to their library and rating manga.
 - **Manga Library**: Each user has a personal manga library where they can track manga they are interested in.
 They can add manga to their library, mark manga as read, and track their progress.
 - **Rating System**: Users can rate manga they have read and provide reviews.
+- **Recommendation System**: Users can discover new recommendations based on the manga they choose.

 ## Technologies Used